msalemor/azure-comosdb-for-developers/DotnetDockerImage-README.md

-﻿# Create a Linux .Net Core Docker Image
+﻿# Guide to create a Linux .Net Core Docker Image

 ## Requirements